Thomasjkeel/FDRI-comparing-rainfall-data-in-upper-severn/README.md

 ## Factors contributing to differences between CEH-GEAR & HadUK-Grid
 ### Reduction in daily rain gauges in Upper Severn
-In the 1980s there used to be more rain gauges in the Upper Severn.
+In the 1980s there used to be more rain gauges in the Upper Severn (see figure below):

-Red circles represent daily rain gauges around the Abermule catchment.
+*Red circles represent daily rain gauges around the Abermule catchment available and used in the CEH-GEAR data product.*
 <img src="figures/num_gauges_around_abermule_1980vs2022.png" width="700">

 ### Gridding methods